 Selling and administrative expenses include all operating costs of the Company excluding (i) those related to the transportation of products from the supplier to the warehouse, (ii) for its retail operations, those related to the transportation of products from the warehouse to the store and from the warehouse to the customer and (iii) costs of its distribution facilities which are allocated to its retail operations.
-Wholesale costs of distribution are included in selling and administrative expenses on the Condensed Consolidated Statements of Operations in the amount of \$1.4 million and \$1.5 million for the first quarters of Fiscal 2020 and Fiscal 2019, respectively.
+Wholesale costs of distribution are included in selling and administrative expenses on the Condensed Consolidated Statements of Operations in the amount of \$1.3 million and \$1.4 million for the third quarters of Fiscal 2020 and Fiscal 2019, respectively, and \$4.0 million and \$4.2 million for the first nine months of Fiscal 2020 and Fiscal 2019, respectively.